mariberg/aws-bootcamp-cruddur-2023/journal/week5.md

 The ``list_message_groups`` function is quite similar to the list-conversations script that was created earlier.
 The only difference is that it doesn't simply dump json, but iterates through the items and does something to them.

 At this point also some changes were needed at the frontend.
 As many pages didn't have any access token requirement, this had to be corrected.
-The following code was added to ``messageGroupPage``, ``messageGroupsPage`` and ``MessageForm``:
+The following code was added to ``Page``, ``messageGroupsPage`` and ``MessageForm``:

 ```
 const res = await fetch(backend_url, {